How to Wash Vintage Clothes: Expert Care Guide For 1930s, 1940s & 1950s Clothing

 how to remove yellow stains from clothes and linens

-How to wash vintage clothes!
-Retro Clean removed all the yellow stains from my bedspread.
+Retro Clean successfully removed yellow age stains from my vintage bedspread.

 1. Prevent your vintage clothes from getting dirty!
 I always wear a Kleinert’s dress shield under a vintage garment.